On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics -- Empirical Study on Brown Build and Risk Prediction: RQ3:

-\textbf{External validity.} In this paper, we studied the impact of LL on the performance of brown build detection and JIT risk prediction, as exemplars of software analytics tools used in software development.
-Overall, the LL approach was applied to eight projects, among which only one was open source.
-While an LL setup performs at least as well as RFS for both use cases on almost all projects, more projects and analytics tools should be studied to validate the generalization of our results to the wider domain of software analytics.
+\textbf{External validity.} We evaluate LL setups in an industrial context regarding performance and required maintenance effort, for two use cases brown build detection and JIT risk prediction, as exemplars of software analytics classification models used in industry.
+Overall, the LL approach was applied to eight projects, among which seven from our industry partner, Ubisoft.
+More projects and analytics tools should be studied to validate the generalization of our results to the wider domain of software analytics.

 \textbf{Construct validity.} With the current LL setup, the feature selection step of the brown build detection tool is only done at the initialization step.
 This means that if new features become relevant over time, those will not be considered by the model.
-Future research could improve on this by using flexibly-sized MLP models, for instance, which would allow LL updates while adding new nodes when needed (and thus adapt to changing inputs)~\cite{kirkpatrick2017overcoming}.
-This is not an issue for JIT risk prediction, which has a fix set of features.
+Future research could improve on this by using, for instance, flexibly-sized MLP models that would allow LL updates while adding new nodes when needed (and thus adapt to changing inputs)~\cite{kirkpatrick2017overcoming}.
+This is not an issue for JIT risk prediction, which has a fixed set of features.

+We evaluated the computational effort of LL computed to RFS in RQ3, considering single MLP model architectures.
+It can be noted that in the case of using bagging~\cite{cabral2022towards}, the computational effort would be multiplied by the size of the bag for both setups.

-We used the time ordering of commits for data splitting, but did not take into account the delay between a prediction and availability of its true label in our analyses regarding JIT risk prediction.
-However, since we update the model every $GS$ data points, we hypothesize that many new data points would have had time to be correctly labeled in the meantime.
-Brown build detection has no delay in labelling.
-It is thus not impacted by this issue.
+We used the time ordering of commits for data splitting, but our analyses did not take into account the delay between a prediction and the availability of its true JIT risk label.
+However, since we update the model every $GS$ data points, many new data points would have had time to be correctly labeled in the meantime.
+Also, the JIT models yielded similar improvements compared to the baseline as our Brown build detection models, for which no delay in labeling occurs (since humans evaluated predicted risk cases immediately).
+This suggests that the impact of the delay issue might be limited.